-Painter knows that artists who are not white males have long been given short shrift by the establishment art world, so she is careful to highlight many artists whose names may not be familiar to many readers, too many to list here but particularly she cites her "idol" Robert Colescott, who is a fellow Bay area friend; Faith Ringgold, who employs history and text in her works; Mary Lovelace O'Neal, an abstract artist she wrote about, also from the Bay Area, and Barkley L. Hendricks, working unrecognized in the 1960s and 70s for his life-sized portraits.
-Among the women who inspire her are Howardena Pindell; Alison Saar, whose sculpture of Harriet Tubman she mentions more than once; Maira Kalman, another artist incorporating text with image; and Kara Walker, who, she recounts, being called upon to champion after the Newark public questions the appropriateness of one of Walker's donated silhouette works being hung in a public library-Painter is elated when they decide to keep it.
+Painter knows that artists who are not white males have long been given short shrift by the establishment art world, so she is careful to highlight many artists whose names may not be familiar to many readers, too many to list here but particularly she cites her "idol" Robert Colescott, who is a fellow Bay area friend; Faith Ringgold, who employs history and text in her works; Mary Lovelace O'Neal, an abstract artist she had written about, also from the Bay Area; and Barkley L. Hendricks, who started painting realistic life-sized portraits of black people in the 1960s but remained obscure until recently.
+Among the women who inspire her are Howardena Pindell; Alison Saar, whose sculpture of Harriet Tubman she mentions more than once; Maira Kalman, another artist incorporating text with image to tell a story; and Kara Walker, who, she recounts, being called upon to champion after the Newark public questions the appropriateness of one of Walker's donated silhouette works being hung in a public library-Painter is elated when they decide to keep it.
 She also finds inspiration from the subject matter or processes found in African antiquities and miscellaneous "art world notables" as Romare Bearden; Richard Diebenkorn; Alice Neel; Max Beckmann, Gerhard Richter, Andy Warhol, and long gone historical figures such as the spectacular technique of Lucas Cranach, the Elder.